samjones00/docs/docs/_documentation/Service-Complexity-and-DTO-Roles.md

 and [.NET platforms](https://github.com/ServiceStackApps/HelloMobile#client-applications).
 In the time other vendors have left a
-[number of abandoned frameworks](/advantages-of-message-based-web-services#the-many-webservice-frameworks-of-microsoft) and failed HTTP abstractions behind for its next rewrite, ServiceStack has managed to stay lean, fast and continually enhance and evolve its single code-base to support each major HTTP Host delivered with .NET with an Order of magnitude less resources.
+[number of abandoned frameworks](/advantages-of-message-based-web-services#the-many-webservice-frameworks-of-microsoft) and failed HTTP abstractions behind for its next framework rewrite, ServiceStack has managed to stay lean, fast and continually enhance and evolve its single code-base to support each major HTTP Host delivered with .NET with an order of magnitude less resources.
 This was only achievable due to our relentness pursuit of simplicity, focus on underlying value, [rewriting friction-encumbered providers](/architecture-overview) whilst actively rejecting
-[unnecessary complexity and abstractions](https://www.infoq.com/articles/interview-servicestack) and slow [bloated technologies promoting well-known anti-patterns](/why-not-odata) whose resulting value does not justify the level of investment and effort required to adopt the technology.
-We hope our experience can provide a valuable insight to help decide what areas to focus on and which to avoid.
+[unnecessary complexity and abstractions](https://www.infoq.com/articles/interview-servicestack) and slow [bloated technologies promoting well-known anti-patterns](/why-not-odata) whose resulting value does not justify the level of investment and effort required to adopt it.
+We hope our experience can provide valuable insight and help decide what areas to focus on and which to avoid.

 ## Software's biggest enemy